9 Module 8: Literature In East Asia

 image

 Theatrical poster of Kobo Abe’s 1962 Absurdist novel Woman in the Dunes.
-(Photo from Posteritati via Wikipedia, under Fair Use)
+(Photo from Posteritati via Wikipedia)

 Two Nobel laureates in literature also emerged in the Post-War era.
 Kawabata Yasunari (1899-1972) received the award in 1968.
 His works include Snow Country (Yuki-guni), the story of a middle-aged writer and his relationship with a geisha entertainer past her prime.
 In 1994, the award went to Kenzaburo Oe (1935-) for works that include Silent Cry (Manen Gannen no Futtobunen) about a writer’s relationship with his brain-damaged child.
 Ariyoshi Sawako (1931-1984) represented another voice in Japanese letters with her 1967 novel The Doctor’s Wife about an 18th century doctor who develops anesthesia by experimenting on his mother and wife.
 More recently, the works of Banana Yoshimoto (1965-), whose works include novels on life of young women in modern Japan like Kitchen (1987), have found foreign audiences in translation.

 Kawabata Yasunari.
-(Photo by UPI, under Public Domain)
+(Photo by UPI, believed to be under public domain in the U.S.)

 Kenzaburo Oe.
-(Photo by Thesupermat, licensed under CC BY 3.0)
+(Photo by Thesupermat, licensed under CC BY-SA 3.0)

 Ariyoshi Sawako, author of The Doctor’s Wife, concerning conflicts between a wife married to a doctor and her mother-in-law.
-(Photo by 主婦と生活社, under Public Domain)
+(Photo by 主婦と生活社, believed to be under public domain in the U.S.)

 Banana Yoshimoto, author of Kitchen, Lizard, and other novels.
 (Photo by Maria L Antonelli/Shutterstock.com via Encyclopedia Britannica)